April 22, 2018

 6 Largest Trees In Ann Arbor

 To help bring some perspective to the work our leafy neighbors are doing for us without our notice, let’s focus on just a few trees.
-Since Twin Oaks Landscaping is based in Ann Arbor, we thought we’d take a look at the six largest trees in our community and see what they’ve been up to.
+Since Twin Oaks Landscape is based in Ann Arbor, we thought we’d take a look at the six largest trees in our community and see what they’ve been up to.

 6. Black Cherry (prunus serotina) on Arborview Blvd (private tree)